The Granger Arc

 important things – friendship and bravery.”

-with only schoolwork on her mind.
-It shows
+girl with only schoolwork on her mind.
+It

-from this age we can see she is the most
+even from this age we can see she is the

-roles.
-Hermione is the right hand, the one who gets everything organized,
+are the roles.
+Hermione is the right hand, the one who gets

 Back to the Hermione Menu